Wednesday, January 06, 2021

 However, if you can't find someone knowledgeable about hyperlexia, look for someone who is knowledgeable about autism.
 They're more likely to have heard of and/or have experience with hyperlexia.
 After all, hyperlexia is quite common in autistic populations (anywhere from 5-10% of autistics are said to be hyperlexic).

-In my experience from talking with other parents of hyperlexic children, their child has been identified as hyperlexic in one of four ways:
+From talking with other parents of hyperlexic children over the years, most of their child have been identified as hyperlexic in one of four ways:

 • From a psychologist, usually during an autism evaluation